When can I legally use and purchase marijuana in Colorado?

 If you or someone you know has been charged with a criminal violation of Colorado's laws on marijuana use, possession or sale, we invite you to contact us for a free consultation.

-Our compassionate Colorado drug lawyers have a great deal of experience defending clients accused of violating marijuana and other Colorado drug laws.
+Our Colorado drug lawyers have a great deal of experience defending clients accused of violating marijuana and other Colorado drug laws.
+We can also assist with bail and release issues at any of the Colorado jails, including the Teller County Jail.

 To discuss your case confidentially, fill out the form on this page or call us at our Denver home office: